strongdm/scim-integrations/docs/CONFIGURE_GOOGLE_SOURCE.md

 ### Additional flags

-To add a filter to the IdP search, you can use the `-query` flag refering to the [Google Users Search Documentation](https://developers.google.com/admin-sdk/directory/v1/guides/search-users)
+To add a filter to the IdP search, you can use the `-idp-query` flag refering to the [Google Users Search Documentation](https://developers.google.com/admin-sdk/directory/v1/guides/search-users)